lankydan/lankydanblog-jamstack/content/blog/2019/corda-flows-can-do-anything/index.md

 - No `@Suspendable` annotation
 - No matching responder flow

 Why are they missing?
 Well, they are not needed.
 Think about it.
 Each point is related to communication with another node, which is not happening.
 The flow starts, does a query and returns the retrieved data.
-I'll expand on this a bit:
+Let me expand on this:

 - `@InitiatingFlow` allows a flow to create new sessions to communicate with other nodes.
 Since no interactions are required, no sessions need to be created, and therefore the annotation can be removed.
 - `@Suspendable` is required on functions that suspend.
 Allowing a flow to create _checkpoints_ that are loaded when the flow needs to wake up again.
 The most common place for a flow to suspend is during communication with another node.
 In this scenario, the annotation can be removed since the flow never needs to suspend.
 - __Responder flows__ run on counterparty nodes and interact with your flows when you `send` data to them.
 Again, there is no communication, so there is no need for other nodes to have a flow installed that pairs with the flow above.

-Most flows that you write that do not interact with other nodes will follow this sort of structure (some flows can still suspend depending on what you are doing).
+Most flows that do not interact with other nodes will follow this sort of structure (some flows can still suspend depending on what you are doing).

 ## Examples